truglodite/Dehydrator/Readme.md

 - Food Dehydrator, 120VAC (Presto 6302 or similar)
 - 3@ 6x6x6mm N.O. toggle buttons
 - 5VDC supply (USB, wallwart, or similar)
+- 0.1uF+100ohm RC snubber (Kemet PMR209MC6100M100)
+- LED + limiting resistor (heater on indicator)

 ## Operation
 Normal bootup goes in to off mode.
 Hitting select switches to filament select mode.

 In filament select mode, the heater will remain off, while the LCD displays the filament name, drying temperature, & holding humidity.
 During filament select mode, up/down changes the selected filament, and select will go to drying mode.

 While in drying mode the heater is hysteresis controlled to maintain the desired temperature for the configured elapsed time.
-The LCD displays hours until dry (eta), relative humidity %, actual/desired temp, and heater %.
+The LCD displays hours until dry (eta), relative humidity %, actual/desired temp, and heater duty cycle %.
 The fan remains on always in drying mode.
 During dry mode, up/down will adjust the desired temperature, and select will switch to holding mode.
 If the timer counts to zero the code goes to holding mode.

 In to holding mode, which toggles the heater on/off using +/- hysteresis to maintain the set humidity level.
 In holding mode, the LCD displays "Hold", heating %, actual temp, and actual/desired humidity.
 The fan turns on when the heater is turned on, and it turns off a few seconds after heater turns off.
 During holding mode, the up/down buttons adjust the desired humidity %, and the select button will go to off mode.
 A safety check ensures the selected filament holding temperature is not exceeded in holding mode regardless of humidity values.

-In all modes, the LED toggles on/off to indicate power going to the heater.
+In all modes, an LED toggles on/off to indicate power going to the heater.
 On displays that show heater %, heater % is calculated as (on time)/(on time + off time).
 This percentage is updated each time the heater is turned either on or off.

 ### Adjusting Hysteresis (runtime)
 During bootup, if select is held until the splash screen, the code will enter temperature hysteresis adjust mode.
 In this mode you can use up/down to modify the hysteresis used in dry mode.
 When done, push select to go to off mode.
 The modified hysteresis will persist until reboot.